 the major Sabbats being:

 Beltane (May Day)

 The minor Sabbats are:

 Yule (Winter Solstice)

 Ostara (Spring Equinox)

-It is through these Sabbats that witches throughout the world mark the passing of the year with celebration and reverence for the deities and events that each represents.
+It is through these Sabbats that witches and pagans throughout the world mark the passing of the year with celebration and reverence for the deities and events that each represents.

-These holidays are as used by witches in the Northern Hemisphere.
+These sacred days are as used by witches in the Northern Hemisphere.